 Do not operate the engine for an extended period of time without proper exhaust ventilation.
+Keep the work area well ventilated and free of any inflam-

 Keep the work area well ventilated and free of any inflammable materials.
 Special care should be taken when handling any inflammable or poisonous materials, such as gasoline, refrigerant gas, etc. When working in a pit or other enclosed area, be sure to properly ventilate the area before working with hazardous materials.